ivaandrey/portfolio/pages/age_gender_project/age_gender.md

   <img src="images/AgeGenderImage.jpg?raw=true" width="60%" height="60%">
 </div>

-To address the problem of age and gender estimation, I decided to use facial embeddings as input for the models.
++ **Face embeddings**: To address the problem of age and gender estimation, I decided to use facial embeddings as input for the models.
 Face embeddings are compact, high-dimensional feature representations extracted from a face image using deep learning models.
 Several pre-trained deep learning models can be used to extract facial embeddings.
 These models are designed to convert a face image into a fixed-size feature vector that captures facial identity.
-It was decided to use ArcFace (InsightFace)
+The [ArcFace (InsightFace)](https://insightface.ai/arcface?utm_source=chatgpt.com) network was used to create embeddings of faces.
+The model generates 512-dimensional embeddings, providing a good balance between feature richness and computational efficiency.
+ArcFace introduces Additive Angular Margin Loss (AAM), which enhances feature discrimination, ensuring that embeddings for different individuals are well-separated.
++ **Training Data**: Training an accurate age/gender estimation models requires diverse and well-labeled datasets.
+I used several publicly available datasets to train our age and gender estimation models, including:
+++ IMDB-WIKI: ~500,000 images with age and gender labels, though some noisy data due to incorrect birthdates.

+++ UTKFace: ~20,000 images with age, gender, and ethnicity labels, offering diverse variations.

+++ Adience: ~26,000 images focused on age and gender classification across different age groups.

+++ MORPH2: ~55,000 images with age, gender, and race labels, ideal for high-accuracy tasks.

+++ FG-NET: ~1,002 images used for age progression and regression tasks.